fuzzylita/fuzzylita.github.io/_posts/2017-08-08-building_a_better_insert_thing_here.markdown

 <blockquote class="imgur-embed-pub" lang="en" data-id="a/If9hD"><a href="//imgur.com/If9hD"></a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>

 Elation.
 You share your triumph with everyone.
-They respond somewhere on the spectrum from amusement to confusion to disappointment.
+They respond somewhere on the spectrum from mild amusement to confusion to disappointment.

 You don't care.
 You know you're the smartest person in the world.
-You blaze into the next thing.
+You blaze forth into the next thing.
 You are suddenly an idiot again.
+You cry a little.
 IT'S GREAT.

 I want to create things that maybe kinda suck at first, then make them suck less, until they're pretty good.
 I want to be an engineer.